hotosm/hotosm-website/_product-pages/drone-tasking-manager.markdown

   Rectangle-1:
     Icon: fa-solid fa-paper-plane
     Header: Use Low-Cost Drones
-    Highlight: 'DTM empowers local communities to produce their own aerial imagery by enabling local <strong>use of safe. affordable, lightly-regulated drones</strong> to create high-quality, high­resolution 2D and 3D images and base layers.'
+    Highlight: 'DroneTM empowers local communities to produce their own aerial imagery by enabling local <strong>use of safe. affordable, lightly-regulated drones</strong> to create high-quality, high­resolution 2D and 3D images and base layers.'
   Rectangle-2:
     Icon: fa-solid fa-group-arrows-rotate
     Header: Coordinate Efforts
-    Highlight: "Current commercial drone platforms don't enable multiple operators to collaborate to cover a large area. <strong>DTM empowers communities to work together to image their own environment seamlessly and at scale.</strong>"
+    Highlight: "Current commercial drone platforms don't enable multiple operators to collaborate to cover a large area. <strong>DroneTM empowers communities to work together to image their own environment seamlessly and at scale.</strong>"
   Rectangle-3:
     Icon: fa-solid fa-circle-nodes
     Header: AI & Field Mapping
     Highlight: "We're all excited about the potential for Al and field mapping tools to power greater community mapping efforts.
-But <strong>Al and field mappers need imagery!</strong> DTM empowers communities to create those imagery inputs themselves."
+But <strong>Al and field mappers need imagery!</strong> DroneTM empowers communities to create those imagery inputs themselves."
 Block 3:
-  Header: Why DTM?
+  Header: Why DroneTM?
   Highlight: Aerial imagery is critical for mapping, but we have been dependent on satellites or large, expensive, dangerous drones (usually operated by contractors from abroad).
-  Text: "DATM empowers local communities to create high­quality aerial imagery by combining the efforts of multiple people with small, safe, accessible drones. <br><br>
+  Text: "DroneTM empowers local communities to create high­quality aerial imagery by combining the efforts of multiple people with small, safe, accessible drones. <br><br>
   <strong>Social Impact:</strong><br>
   &nbsp;- <u>Collaboration</u>, Communities working together to create local aerial imagery at scale. <br> &nbsp;- <u>Independence</u>, People can generate their own data for use with Al and field mapping tools. <br>